Detecting malicious VBscripts using anomaly host based IDS based on principal component analysis (PCA)

 Computer Science & Engineering Department

 Online Submission Date

 The American University in Cairo grants authors of theses and dissertations a maximum embargo period of two years from the date of submission, upon request.
 After the embargo elapses, these documents are made available publicly.
 If you are the author of this thesis or dissertation, and would like to request an exceptional extension of the embargo period, please write to email@example.com

 Not necessary for this item

 El Sokkary, R.

-(2005).Detecting malicious VBscripts using anomaly host based IDS based on principal component analysis (PCA) [Master’s thesis, the American University in Cairo].
+(2005).Detecting malicious VBscripts using anomaly host based IDS based on principal component analysis (PCA) [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 El Sokkary, Racha.
 Detecting malicious VBscripts using anomaly host based IDS based on principal component analysis (PCA).
 2005.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.